AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 }
 ```

-At this point, we can see that we have obtained the relevant information of the video, including video ID, video link, video cover, and other content.
+At this point, we have obtained the relevant information about the video, including video ID, video link, video cover, and other content.

 Field descriptions are as follows: